Planet FM is an Incorporated Society. Our Committee of Management is made up of current and former broadcasters.

 Dr.Lakshman Sockalingam has been teaching English as a second language since 1981 at various levels.
 His Broadcasting experience spans more than twelve years and he is passionate about promoting Tamil Language and culture, both on-air and off.
 He holds a PhD in ESL Education from Washington International University.

 Joan Lardner-Rivlin, QSM began presenting Radio Shalom in 1998 and served as both a programmer maker and committee member for thirty years, many of them as Chair.
-Her love of radio centres around its ability to keep members of the community connected, for people to tell their stories and to share their music, enthusiasms and opinions.
-Joan has always been deeply engaged in community work.
+Her love of radio centred around its ability to keep members of the community connected, for people to tell their stories and to share their music, enthusiasms and opinions.
+Joan passed away in June 2023 at the age of 95, and many of those years were dedicated to community engagement - work for which she is remembered both fondly and fabulously.